swanchain/python-sdk-docs-samples/samples/computing-tasks/README.md

 $ pip install -r requirements.txt
 ```

-### Store Your Environmental Variables Securely
+### Store Your Environment Variables Securely
-Python-dotenv is recommended to be used to store environmental variables safely.
+Python-dotenv is recommended to be used to store environment variables safely.
 (Contained within requirements.txt)
 1. Install python-dotenv (if you have not)
 ```bash
 $ pip install python-dotenv